 There are more than one way to hold your radio sticks, and you could have been holding them wrong the whole time!
 You can pinch, or just use your thumbs.
 The debate of which way is best will perhaps never end, but you should explore and find your own style.

-Most if not all FPV pilots are either thumbers, pinchers, or hybrid-pinchers by the way they control the radio sticks.
-Each way has pros and cons, and hopefully this article helps you decide which is the best for you.
+Most if not all FPV pilots are either thumbers, pinchers, or hybrid-pinchers by the way they hold the radio sticks.
+Each way has its own pros and cons, and hopefully this article helps you decide which is the best for you.

-If you don’t below to any of these groups, let us know in the comment! :D
+If you have your own unique way of holding the sticks that we haven’t discussed here, let us know in the comment! :D

-By resting your thumbs on top of the sticks, you can grab and hold the radio securely with the rest of your fingers on the back of the radio.
+By resting your thumbs on top of the sticks, you can hold the radio body securely with the rest of your fingers.
 If you are a gamer, or new to the hobby, you’ll probably find this way more intuitive and natural.